apache/fury/README.md

 ```

 ## Compatibility

 ### Schema Compatibility
-Fury java object graph serialization support class schema forward/backward compatibility.
+Fury java object graph serialization supports class schema forward/backward compatibility.
 The serialization peer and deserialization peer can add/delete fields independently.

-We plan to add support cross-language serialization after [meta compression](https://github.com/apache/incubator-fury/issues/203) is finished.
+We plan to add the schema compatibility support of cross-language serialization after [meta compression](https://github.com/apache/incubator-fury/issues/203) is finished.

 ### Binary Compatibility
-We are still improving our protocols, binary compatibility is not ensured between fury major releases for now.
+We are still improving our protocols, thus binary compatibility is not guaranteed between Fury major releases for now.
-it's ensured between minor versions only.
+However, it is guaranteed between minor versions.
 Please
-`versioning` your data by fury major version if you will upgrade fury in the future, see [how to upgrade fury](https://github.com/apache/incubator-fury/blob/main/docs/guide/java_object_graph_guide.md#upgrade-fury) for further details.
+`versioning` your data by Fury major version if you will upgrade Fury in the future, see [how to upgrade fury](https://github.com/apache/incubator-fury/blob/main/docs/guide/java_object_graph_guide.md#upgrade-fury) for further details.

-Binary compatibility will be ensured when fury 1.0 is released.
+Binary compatibility will be guaranteed when Fury 1.0 is released.

 ## Security
-Static serialization is secure.
-But dynamic serialization such as fury java/python native serialization supports deserializing unregistered types, which provides more dynamics and flexibility, but also introduce security risks.
+Static serialization is relatively secure.
+But dynamic serialization such as Fury java/python native serialization supports deserializing unregistered types, which provides more dynamics and flexibility, but also introduce security risks.

 For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risk.